qfeuilla/Artificial_wolf/README.md

 - ✅ Variable number of villagers and werewolves
 - ✅ Custom prompts
 - ✅ Narrator choosing who speaks
+- ✅ Interactive mode to play against the AIs
 - 🚧 More roles (Cupid, seer, hunter...)